MAnalytics/opitools/paper.md

 # Key Functionalities

-The package contains text exploratory functions, including `opi_imp`,  for extracting themes from a digital text document.
-To conduct the impact analysis, the `opi_impact()` function draws from two supporting functions, `opi_score()` and `opi_sim()`, to compute the observed opinion score and its expectations, respectively.
+The package contains text exploratory functions to extract themes from a digital text document as well as functions to conduct impact analysis.

-Different types of opinion score functions are embedded in the package for user-selection based on the research question been investigated.
-A `'fun'` parameter is also included to allow the integration of pre-defined user score functions.
-This feature is to further facilitate the uptake of the package in more application fields.
+The package provides different types of opinion score functions, which can be used depending on the research question.
+Additional parameters also permit the integration of pre-defined user score functions, which provide flexibility for applications in other fields.

 # Acknowledgment